KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Text-Input-Article.md

 KeyboardKit adds ways to make text routing easier. ``KeyboardInputViewController`` has a custom ``KeyboardInputViewController/textInputProxy`` that can be set to automatically route text to any other text field or custom proxy.

-Just set ``KeyboardInputViewController/textInputProxy`` to nil to restore the original proxy and resume routing text to the main application.
+Just set ``KeyboardInputViewController/textInputProxy`` to start routing text to that proxy, and set it to nil to resume routing text to the active application.
 You can always access the original proxy with ``KeyboardInputViewController/originalTextDocumentProxy``.

-👑 [KeyboardKit Pro][Pro] unlocks a ``KeyboardTextField`` that automatically registers and unregisters as the input proxy when it gets and loses focus.
+👑 [KeyboardKit Pro][Pro] unlocks a ``KeyboardTextField`` and a ``KeyboardTextView`` that both automatically register and unregister as input proxy when they get and lose focus.
 Information about Pro features can be found at the end of this article.